fieldtrip/website/tutorial/beamformingextended.md

 You might wonder why the anatomical MRI shows upside down: this is a [frequently asked question](/faq/why_does_my_anatomical_mri_show_upside-down_when_plotting_it_with_ft_sourceplot).
 {% include markup/end %}

-Now prepare the head model from the segmented brain surfac
+Now prepare the head model from the segmented brain surface

     cfg        = [];
     cfg.method = 'singleshell';